BenSzczesny/BenSzczesny.github.io/_pages/homotopyseminar.md

 nav_order: 4
 ---

-(A temporary page for the seminar) The Homotopy Seminar @OSU is currently co-organized by myself and Zeshen Gu.
+The Homotopy Seminar @OSU is currently co-organized by myself and Zeshen Gu.
 The Seminar meeting time is 5-6pm Thursday in JR0304 (Journalism Building) unless otherwise advertised.

 ## Autumn 2023 Schedule
 <table>